 “Inspiring Walt Disney” originated at the Metropolitan Museum of Art, where it ran from Dec.
 10, 2021, through March 6, 2022; it is on view at the Wallace Collection in London from April 6, 2022, through Oct.
 16, 2022.

-Additional support is provided by The Florence Gould Foundation, The George and Marcia Good Family Foundation, The Ahmanson Foundation Exhibition and Education Endowment, and The Melvin R. Seiden-Janine Luke Exhibition Fund in memory of Robert F. Erburu.
+Additional support is provided by the Boone Foundation, The Florence Gould Foundation, The George and Marcia Good Family Foundation, The Ahmanson Foundation Exhibition and Education Endowment, and The Melvin R. Seiden-Janine Luke Exhibition Fund in memory of Robert F. Erburu.

 The exhibition was organized by The Metropolitan Museum of Art and The Wallace Collection, in association with The Huntington Library, Art Museum, and Botanical Gardens.